PrivateCaptcha/docs/content/docs/deployment/production.md

 - do not enable registration if you're the only admin/user (`PC_REGISTRATION_ALLOWED` is empty/unset by default)
 - you can configure CDN/reverse proxy rate limits accordingly to your use-case (that is, _in addition_ to rate limit configuration of Private Captcha server itself)
 - correct rate limiting of Private Captcha server itself is _heavily_ dependent on correct configuration of `PC_RATE_LIMIT_HEADER` environment variable (which value is expected to come from proxy/CDN)
-- if you run a larger installation with separate DB and server nodes, you need to secure network between them (docker compose single node setup does not use encryption for Postgres or ClickHouse)
+- if you run a larger installation with separate DB and server nodes, you need to secure network between them (docker compose single node setup does not use encryption for Postgres or ClickHouse connections)
+- for single-node installations, if you can, use Podman or rootless Docker

 ## Monitoring